gilangrkun/react-learning/react-papaparse/README.md

 ### 2. _How to read CSV file_

-Continued from my previous learning about **[react-csv](https://github.com/gilangrkun/react-learning/tree/master/react-csv)**, now I want to share my learning about how to read the csv file which I have downloaded.
-To read it, I want to use **_CSVReader_** component from **_react-papaparse_** package.
+Continued from my previous learning about **[react-csv](https://github.com/gilangrkun/react-learning/tree/master/react-csv)**, now I want to share my learning about how to read the csv file which I have downloaded before.
+To read it, I want to use **_CSVReader_** component from **_react-papaparse_** library.
 The goals of this learning is to display the data inside the csv file into the page.
 Below here is my learning code (_visit src folder for complete code_):

 ```javascript
 import React, { Component, Fragment } from "react";